 21. Black Christmas (1974) - Just kidding folks, this horror/thriller is definitely NOT a Christmas movie, but I'm including it here as a bonus flick.
 Black Christmas stars Margot Kidder, Olivia Hussey, Keir Dullea & John Saxon and earned a cult following in the years since it's release.

 20. Little Women is based on Louisa May Alcott's 1868 novel, and has been made into TV series & feature films multiple times, beginning in 1917.
+The 1933 film featured Katharine Hepburn, Joan Bennett, and Paul Lukas, with music by movie composer Max Steiner.
 The 1949 movie version of Little Women features a star-studded cast that includes June Allyson, Peter Lawford, Margaret O'Brien, Elizabeth Taylor, Janet Leigh, Rossano Brazzi, Mary Astor, and Ellen Corby (among others).
 The March sisters weather life's trials and triumphs in the 1800s.

 19. The Bishop's Wife (1947) - Cary Grant, David Niven, and Loretta Young still light up the screen more than 70 years later.